Fertility Preservation

 What happens

 Minor outpatient procedure under sedation.
-Eggs are collected via ultrasound-guided needle aspiration.
+Eggs are collected via ultrasound-guided needle aspiration from developed follicles.

 Typical timeline